Skip to main content

 The shape of it

-kiln has three reading modes (CODE, NOTES, DOC), a chat panel called Potter, and a squad of named agents that work the project alongside you.
+Kiln has three reading modes (CODE, NOTES, DOC), a chat panel called Potter, and a squad of named agents that work the project alongside you.
 The inbox, plan, agents, and diff thread into one piece of work.
 Everything that can run locally does, and cloud is a one-click switch when you want more power.

 Read the feature tour for the detail.